rust-lang/rust/src/doc/trpl/dining-philosophers.md

 you look at the pattern, it’s all consistent until the very end.
 Monsieur Foucault should have `4, 0` as arguments, but instead, has `0, 4`.
 This is what prevents deadlock, actually: one of our philosophers is left handed!
 This is one way to solve the problem, and in my opinion, it’s the simplest.
+If you switched these round and caused a deadlock you can use `Ctrl-C` to interrupt execution of the program.

 ```rust,ignore
 let handles: Vec<_> = philosophers.into_iter().map(|p| {